shmsoft/FreeEed/README.md

 FreeEed is built with Tika, Lucene, Solr and embodies best practices in Big Data systems. .

 [FreeEedUI](https://github.com/markkerzner/FreeEedUI) is a companion project that allows to do legal review of FreeEed-processed data.

 ## To build the project

-Start with the file [for_developers_only](https://github.com/markkerzner/FreeEed/blob/master/freeeed-processing/for_developers_only)
+If you are a developer, you can build the project from source.

+Check out the documentation on the [For Developer](for_developers_only.md) page.

 ## For assistance

 713-568-9753